dmytro-chushko/syntactic-sugar_be/README.md

   * userId: varchar, id of user;
   * categoryId: varchar, id of category;

-* freelancers_skills_skills:
-  * freelancersId: varchar, id of freelancer;
-  * skillsId: varchar, id of freelancer`s skills;

 * invitations:
   * id: varchar, primary key, not null;
   * freelancersId: varchar, freelancer`s id for who was sent invitation;
+  * employerId: varchar, employer's id who sent invitation to freelancer;
-  * jobId: varchar, job`s id for which was send invitation;
+  * jobId: varchar, job`s id to which the invitation was sent;
-  * employerId: varchar, employer id who sent invitztion;

 * jobs:
   * id: varchar, primary key, not null;